-Microsoft Wireless Mobile Mouse 6000 review
+Microsoft Wireless Mobile Mouse 6000 full review

 I use a MacBook Pro on a daily basis, and I prefer to use a mouse than the trackpad.
 I find most mobile mice too small or too light, and for a while, I used Microsoft’s Wireless Notebook Optical Mouse 3000 Special Edition.